The Healthcare Law Review: Portugal

 Finally, the private insurance sector, the third component of the healthcare system in Portugal,6 which is based on voluntary individual affiliation, operates under a free-market regime and is subject to the general legislation of the insurance sector.
 Since the early 1990s, the number of beneficiaries of health insurance has increased at a rate of more than 10 per cent per year, and in 2015, almost 2.7 million Portuguese citizens had health insurance.
 There are some cases where people can benefit from triple coverage: from the SNS, from a health subsystem and also under private health insurance.7

-Healthcare services are also provided, on a more limited scale, by non-profit private operators with a charitable background, known as Holy Houses of Mercy.8 Anyone can access the healthcare services provided by the Holy Houses of Mercy (hospitals, clinics of physical medicine and rehabilitation, etc.), as they have agreements with both the SNS and the health subsystems and insurers.
+Healthcare services are also provided, on a more limited scale, by non-profit private operators with a charitable background, known as Holy Houses of Mercy.8 Anyone can access the healthcare services provided by the Holy Houses of Mercy (hospitals, clinics of physical medicine and rehabilitation, etc.), as they have agreements with both the SNS and with health subsystems and insurers.
 In the case of agreements with the SNS, the Holy Houses of Mercy have agreements with the Ministry of Health for the provision of healthcare services, integrating them into the national healthcare network.
-In the case of subsystems (e.g., the ADSE) and insurers, the user will have to be a beneficiary of one of these subsystems and the Holy Houses of Mercy must have an agreement in place with them to allow these beneficiaries to access healthcare services.
-There are currently 21 hospitals, 120 nursing homes, and other healthcare activities managed by the Holy Houses of Mercy.9
+In the case of subsystems (e.g. the ADSE) and insurers, the user will have to be a beneficiary of one of these subsystems and the Holy Houses of Mercy must have an agreement in place with them to allow these beneficiaries to access healthcare services.
+There are currently 22 hospitals, 120 nursing homes, and other healthcare activities managed by the Holy Houses of Mercy.9

 The healthcare economy